io10-0x/assemblyCourse/horse-store/AssemblyCourseSection1notes.md

 #define macro SET_NUMBER_OF_HORSES() = takes(0) returns(0){}
 ```

 So what we did in the code above was to use a label in huff.
 A label is like a variable where we can set it to anything.
 Think of it like memory variables in solidity.
 This one we named it updateJump but in reality we could have called it anything.
 This label will fetch what the program counter is for any macro we define and assign to it.
-So we dont have to manually type it in hex, using lables gets what the current program counter is for whatever macro we want.
+So we dont have to manually type it in hex, using labels gets what the current program counter is for whatever macro we want.

 By doing this, we now have both the inputs we need in the stack so we can call JUMPI opcode to jump to the relevant function which we did.
 After this, we point the updateJump label to the macro we want it to fetch the program counter for.
 Notice how after we call JUMPI, there is nothing left on the stack.
 This is important to note.
 Any inputs that an opcode takes are ALWAYS taken off the stack and never put back.